switzerlandomics/docs-switzerlandomics.github.io/pages/exomiser.md

 \end{cases}
 $$

+> The constants $$1.13533$$ and $$0.13533$$ in the frequency score equation are fixed values calibrated once by the Exomiser authors using their reference dataset.
+They define the shape of the exponential decay from rare to common variants and are not recalculated for user runs.
+The only run-specific input is $$f$$, the maximum MAF across the frequency datasets selected for that analysis, which is plugged into the fixed equation to yield the frequency score.

 **Pathogenicity score** (**reported**):
 Let $$\text{normPred}_k \in [0,1]$$ be the normalised score from predictor $$k$$ (PolyPhen-2, SIFT, MutationTaster, CADD, REVEL, M-CAP, MPC, MVP, PrimateAI, etc.).
 High-impact consequences (frameshift, nonsense, canonical splice acceptor/donor, start-loss, stop-loss) are fixed at $$1.0$$, splice-region at $$0.8$$.